yaoyao-wang/P-E-Ratio/README.md

 EPS comes in two main varieties.
 The first is a metric listed in the fundamentals section of most finance sites; with the notation "P/E (TTM)," where “TTM” is a Wall Street acronym for “trailing 12 months.”
 This number signals the company's performance over the past 12 months.
 The second type of EPS is found in a company's earnings release, which often provides EPS guidance.
 This is the company's best-educated guess of what it expects to earn in the future.

+## 3. What does P/E Ratio tell you ?

+The price-to-earnings ratio or P/E is one of the most widely-used stock analysis tools used by investors and analysts for determining stock valuation.
+In addition to showing whether a company's stock price is overvalued or undervalued, the P/E can reveal how a stock's valuation compares to its industry group or a benchmark like the S&P 500 Index.

+The P/E ratio shows what the market is willing to pay today for a stock based on its past or future earnings.
+A high P/E could mean that a stock's price is high relative to earnings and possibly overvalued.
+Conversely, a low P/E might indicate that the current stock price is low relative to earnings.